Traffic Flow - Protobuf

 Purpose

-The TomTom Traffic Flow – Intermediate Service – Protobuf (hereafter called 'Service') is designed for server-to-server integration with traffic control center, routing, navigation, and mapping applications.
-It contains real-time travel times and speeds for segments, based on TomTom's Traffic technology, with several possible granularities.
+The TomTom Traffic Flow – Intermediate Service – Protobuf endpoint (hereafter called 'Service') is designed for server-to-server integration with traffic control center, routing, navigation, and mapping applications.
+It contains real-time travel times and speeds for segments, based on TomTom's Traffic technology, with several possible configurations.

 See more details on differences between Flow and Flow Detailed in the FAQ.